kinekt2000/L-lang-parser/README.md

 function main() {
     a = 0;

-    // if statement ("else" statement can be ommited) if (a < 5) a = a + 1;
+    // if statement ("else" statement can be omitted) if (a < 5) a = a + 1;
     else a = a - 1;